padraigfl/critics-lists/README.md

 - Aggregate individual lists from 2010 to 2019, compare against 2010s decade lists
 - TV data from omdb
 - Fix all the bad Svelte bits (this'll never happen, lets be real)

+Please see landing page for more detailed rambling